 Perhaps my biggest problem was to make the oil container.
 I used a heavy piece of galvanized sheet and hammered it to shape on a piece of wood.
 I probably made it too big but it's acceptable.

 After I brazed everything together, I felt that the stand was not solid enough so I brazed two pieces of angle iron to the C-channel that supports the upright square tube.
 That made it a lot more solid.

-I bought all the steel at Home Depot, which is expensive for small pieces like this, and the total cost for the metal was $46.10.
+I bought all the steel at Home Depot, which is expensive for small pieces like this, and the total cost for the metal was $52.37 (updated to reflect the additional reinforcement discussed below).
 Not cheap, but this type of stand really works to keep ants out of the hive, and the stand should last a lifetime.

 [Update 1/18/2018] I painted the hive stand to help slow down the rusting.
 I'm not much of a painter but I slapped two coats of primer on it and then two coats of exterior latex.